 Most Medicare Advantage plans include prescription drug coverage, saving you the hassle of signing up for a separate Part D plan.
 Beyond that, many plans offer routine dental, vision, and hearing benefits—services that Original Medicare doesn’t cover.
 Some plans even include perks like gym memberships, transportation to medical appointments, and meal delivery after a hospital stay.
 When comparing plans, look closely at these extra benefits to see which ones best fit your lifestyle and health needs.

-Understand Medicare Star Ratings
+What Do Medicare Star Ratings Mean?

 To help you judge the quality of different plans, Medicare uses a simple rating system.
 Each year, the Centers for Medicare & Medicaid Services (CMS) gives every Medicare Advantage plan a Star Rating on a scale of 1 to 5, with 5 stars being the highest.
 These ratings are based on dozens of factors, including how well the plan handles customer service, member complaints, and the quality of care its members receive.